AndyButland/UmbracoMapper/ReadMe.md

     - Added support for mapping generically from given Umbraco data types via IMapFromAttribute attribute.
 Thanks to [Robin Herd](https://github.com/21robin12) for the PR
 - 1.6.1
     - Added support for mapping single and multiple media to view model instances of MediaFile (using a custom mapping, but one that the mapper defines itself)
+- 2.0.0
+    - Upgraded Umbraco reference to version 7 allowing for unit testing without use of MS Fakes
+	- Use on Umbraco 6 now requires an update to the JSON.Net dependency (see "Supported Umbraco Versions" above)

 ## Credits

-Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.thisiszone.com) for code, reviews and testing.
+Thanks to Ali Taheri, Neil Cumpstey and Robin Herd at [Zone](http://www.zonedigitial.com) for code, reviews and testing.

 ## License

-Copyright &copy; 2015 Andy Butland, Zone and [other contributors](https://github.com/AndyButland/UmbracoMapper/graphs/contributors)
+Copyright &copy; 2016 Andy Butland, Zone and [other contributors](https://github.com/AndyButland/UmbracoMapper/graphs/contributors)

 Licensed under the [MIT License](License.md)